Lumavate-Team/documentation/docs/6-CLI.rst

 Ls
 ++

-Lists all the experience in the specified studio.
+Lists all the experiences in the studio associated with the specified profile.

 Example:

 .. code-block:: bash

    $ luma experience ls
       Profile: dragon

 Options: